Building a Better You

 Active voice:

 I used a laser distometer to measure a retail shop in Bristol.
-I took sufficient dimensions to calculate the Net Internal Area (NIA) back in the office.
+I took the necessary dimensions to calculate the Net Internal Area (NIA) back in the office.
 I excluded the WCs and took check measurements for accuracy.

 Passive voice: